 1. Develop Procedures and Data Management Plans for Data Systems

 If you have a long list of data, several tools and systems are needed to track the information.
 To keep everything organized, we found it necessary to develop procedures for those tools and systems.
 This creates consistent and efficient data entry.

 Having procedures in place is especially helpful when hiring new staff members or shifting responsibilities between teams.
 One tool we use to manage several data systems is a Standard Operating Procedure (SOP).
 Each SOP is applied to a specific data tool or system, like a child assessment.
 The SOP outlines its purpose and when to use it.
 It also explains who is responsible for action items, related instructions about data entry or export, and timelines.

 2. Assign and Use Unique Identifiers

 Similar data elements are often tracked across several systems.
 For example: a student’s name being used in attendance, assessment collection, and family engagement tracking.
 If organizations try to link data based on a name, there could be problems caused by inconsistent spelling or duplicate names (two people with the same name).
 A unique identifier (series of numbers and/or letters) matches program data with ease across many systems.
-This will help ensure efficient and accurate data reporting.
+This helps ensure efficient and accurate data reporting.

 Geminus Head Start uses PROMIS as a main data entry and management system.
 This system automatically assigns unique identifiers to students, families, programs, etc. These identifiers are then entered into other tracking systems during data entry.
 Look for a similar identification feature in your organization’s main data tracking system.